TaoyongCui/TaoyongCui.github.io/_pages/about.md

 I served as a research intern at [Microsoft Research](https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/) and [Shanghai Artificial Intelligence Laboratory](https://www.shlab.org.cn/), and have served as a reviewer for AISTATS, ICML, ICLR, NeurIPS, and AAAI.

 My research interests are in AI for science — in particular, machine learning force field, deep generative models, and LLM applications.
+I was awarded [Outstanding Thesis Award for Young Researchers in World Artificial Intelligence Conference 2024](https://reg.worldaic.com.cn/channelChoose) and [Best Paper Award at the Guangdong-Hong Kong-Macao Greater Bay Area AI for Science PhD Forum 2024](https://news.pku.edu.cn/xwzh/8fbb785d45af418b836f587e450c26a4.htm).

 Feel free to contact me if you are interested in my research.
 Email: cty21@tsinghua.org.cn